 Do you already have a financial wellness program?
 Or do you think your employees and company would benefit from an overall improvement in financial health?
-Be sure to join us for our upcoming webinar: The cost of employee financial stress.
+Be sure to check out our on-demand webinar: The cost of employee financial stress.
 This is a great session for business owners, HR professionals or managers to attend.
 We’ll cover how employee financial stress is impacting the overall productivity of your team, and what you can do to get things moving in the right direction.
 To successfully engage employees in a financial wellness program, it needs to be easy to find and top of mind.
 We’ll cover that too!

 Real changes will take time, and employees need employers to treat financial wellness programs like long-term investments.
 Your team needs you to make personal financial capability a meaningful workplace benefit.
 This will improve everyone’s well-being, and set your company up for success.